PacktPublishing/EngineeringMLOps/Readme.md

 ## Get to Know the Author
 **Emmanuel Raj**
 is a Finland-based Senior Machine Learning Engineer with 6+ years of industry experience.
 He is also a Machine Learning Engineer at TietoEvry and a Member of the European AI Alliance at the European Commission.
 He is passionate about democratizing AI and bringing research and academia to industry.
 He holds a Master of Engineering degree in Big Data Analytics from Arcada University of Applied Sciences.
 He has a keen interest in R&D in technologies such as Edge AI, Blockchain, NLP, MLOps and Robotics.
 He believes "the best way to learn is to teach", he is passionate about sharing and learning new technologies with others.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781800562882">https://packt.link/free-ebook/9781800562882 </a> </p>